Tecdiary/sbm-guide/1.0/guide/users-settings.md

 8. 5 Extra detail fields with label and value option
 9. Invoice footer - to display at the end of the invoice
 10. Logo - if you want to change the logo
-11. Template - 3 templates to chose from
+11. Template - 3 templates to choose from

 ### System Settings